deepanshs/mrsimulator/docs/installation/devs.rst

 `VS Code <https://code.visualstudio.com>`_ since it is lightweight, free, and has a breadth of community extensions.

-Make your own copy of mrsimulator on GitHub
+Make your copy of mrsimulator on GitHub
 '''''''''''''''''''''''''''''''''''''''''''

 Making a copy of someone's code on GitHub is the same as making a *fork*.
 A fork is a complete copy of the code and its revision history.

-1. Log into a `GitHub account <https://github.com>`_.
+1. Log in to a `GitHub account <https://github.com>`_.
 2. Go to the `mrsimulator Github <https://github.com/deepanshs/mrsimulator>`_ home page.
 3. Click on the *fork* button.